clarson1229/Class-Conflicts/README.md

 # Class-Conflicts
 Project to see who is available during time intervals
+# Requirements
+Must have python installed
+If not here is the link to install it.  https://www.python.org/downloads/
 # To Start
 Create an excel Doc Formated like the following
 ![image](https://user-images.githubusercontent.com/27305718/63645499-2b5ec980-c6c5-11e9-8719-6a6f273ba2a0.png)